krishanthisera/istio-certman-poc/README.md

     - `curl -sL https://istio.io/downloadIstioctl | sh -`
     - `export PATH=$PATH:$HOME/.istioctl/bin`
     - `istioctl x precheck`
-    - The out put should be like this,
+    - The output should be like this,
         ```sh
             Checking the cluster to make sure it is ready for Istio installation...